DeepLearnI/atlas-ce-docs/docs/api_docs/sources/gui.md

 *A new tab will open in your browser with a Tensorboard server that has each job as a selectable run in the bottom left.*

+!!! note
-> NOTE: If the jobs don't appear as expected, try refreshing your browser page.
+    If the jobs don't appear as expected, try refreshing your browser page.

 #### Filtering columns